CumulusNetworks/docs/content/cumulus-linux-53/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 The NVUE `nv set service ptp` commands require an instance number (1 in the example command below) for management purposes.

+{{%notice warning%}}
+When you enable the PTP service with the `nv set service ptp <instance> enable on` command, NVUE restarts the `switchd` service, which causes all network ports to reset in addition to resetting the switch hardware configuration.
+{{%/notice%}}

 {{< tabs "TabID68 ">}}
 {{< tab "Layer 3 Routed Port ">}}